 Note that Dyrhólaey is normally closed to visitors during the early part of the puffin nesting season each year, usually from mid May to mid June.

 From Dyrhólaey it’s a short drive down to the beautiful Reynisfjara Beach.
-This stretch of black sand is famous for it’s black basalt columns, which appear to rise out of the beach itself.
+This stretch of black sand is famous for its black basalt columns, which appear to rise out of the beach itself.
 There are also caves, and sea stacks in the distance.

 From Reynisfjara you will continue along Route 1 through the cute town of Vik (a good spot for refuelling and getting lunch) and then onwards across the Eldhraun lava field.